Beacons View, near Monmouth

 As dusk falls, barn owls come out to hunt over the grasslands.

-This is a great time of year to watch migrant wader species on the saline lagoons and the starling roost on the reedbed.
+Watch migrant wader species on the saline lagoons and the starling roost on the reedbed.

-Meanwhile, flocks of redwing and fieldfare are busy feeding on the hedgerows along the Wales Coast Path which passes along the edge of the reserve.
+Flocks of redwing and fieldfare are busy feeding on the hedgerows along the Wales Coast Path which passes along the edge of the reserve.

-There’s plenty to see at Newport Wetlands in the winter – look out for big flocks of wigeon, teal, dunlin and lapwing.
+Look out for big flocks of wigeon, teal, dunlin and lapwing.

 In the wide open skies above the reserve you are likely to see hunting birds of prey such as peregrine, merlin and marsh harriers.